-Alberto Scanu, former president of Confindustria Sardegna and former CEO of Sogaer, the Cagliari airport management company, was sentenced to eight years in prison on various bankruptcy charges.
-Valdemiro Giuseppe Peviani, also on trial in the same investigation, was also sentenced to four years in prison.
-Paolo Zapparoli, Pier Domenico Gallo, Paolo Moro, Caterina Della Mora, Domenico Falchi, and accountant Enrico Gaia were acquitted because there was no evidence of the crime.
+Alberto Scanu, former president of Confindustria Sardegna and former CEO of Sogaer, the Cagliari airport management company, was sentenced to eight years in prison on various bankruptcy charges .
+Valdemiro Giuseppe Peviani, also on trial in the same investigation, was also sentenced to four years in prison .
+Paolo Zapparoli, Pier Domenico Gallo, Paolo Moro, Caterina Della Mora, Domenico Falchi, and accountant Enrico Gaia were acquitted because they did not commit the crime.

 This is the ruling recently issued by the Second Criminal Section of the Cagliari Court, presided over by Judge Giovanni Massidda, which upheld the request for a conviction by Public Prosecutor Giangiacomo Pilia, the person in charge of the case, for the former head of Confindustria.